lonycell/grafana.v7/docs/sources/auth/auth-proxy.md

 ### Use grafana.

-With our Grafana and Apache containers running, you can now connect to http://localhost/ and log in using the username/password we created in the htpasswd file.
+With our ThingSPIN and Apache containers running, you can now connect to http://localhost/ and log in using the username/password we created in the htpasswd file.

 ### Team Sync (Enterprise only)

-> Only available in Grafana Enterprise v6.3+
+> Only available in ThingSPIN Enterprise v6.3+

-With Team Sync, it's possible to set up synchronization between teams in your authentication provider and Grafana.
-You can send Grafana values as part of an HTTP header and have Grafana map them to your team structure.
+With Team Sync, it's possible to set up synchronization between teams in your authentication provider and ThingSPIN.
+You can send ThingSPIN values as part of an HTTP header and have ThingSPIN map them to your team structure.
 This allows you to put users into specific teams automatically.

 To support the feature, auth proxy allows optional headers to map additional user attributes.
 The specific attribute to support team sync  is `Groups`.